GPurgatorio/Master-Computer-Science-ICT/README.md

 # Storage
 After the fabric, another fondamental component of a datacenter is the storage.
 The storage can be provided with various tecnologies.
 The simple one is that the disk are put inside each servers and are used as we use the disk on our laptop.
 Of course it is not useful is we have a bunch of data to manage, and some networking solution can be better to use.

+## Network Attached Storage (NAS)
+NAS is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.

 # References
  - https://tools.ietf.org/html/rfc4391